dalvarezperez/CreateFile_based_rootkit/Readme.md

 # Bug explaination

-**NtCreateFile** can create and access directories using names like " ." and so on but **CreateFile** can't do it.
+**NtCreateFile** can create and access directories using names like " ." but **CreateFile** can't do it.
 It replaces it by " " which is an absolutely different directory.
 See "Types of DOS Path" section of https://googleprojectzero.blogspot.com/2016/02/ for a better detailed information.
 See the following screenshot taken when accessing to " ." using **explorer.exe**.

 ![alt text](screenshots/screenshot1.png "Accessing to ' .' from explorer.exe")